Welcome to superfast BT fibre broadband

 The next generation of broadband has finally arrived.
 Cheap ADSL has been with us for many years, but the cracks in the UK’s ageing copper network are really showing and technology has moved in.

 If you’re tired of paying for unreliable connections with speeds far lower than estimated, the widespread arrival of BT superfast broadband will be a very welcome sight.

 The old ADSL broadband internet we’ve had for years is coming to the end of its life.
 The UK’s copper telephone network was never built with global digital communications in mind and we reached the limits of its capabilities a while back.

-BT fibre optic broadband uses futuristic fibre optic cabling to transmit data with beams of light.
-This means you don’t suffer the signal degradation experienced with ADSL on copper lines, so it doesn’t have the same problems with exchange distance, and internet connections are much, much faster.
+BT Infinity uses futuristic fibre optic cabling to transmit data with beams of light, making internet connections are much, much faster.

-BT fibre also offers speeds very close to those quoted, so if you buy BT Infinity at up to 76Mb, you’ll get 76Mb or extremely close to it.
+BT fibre also offers speeds very close to those quoted, so if you buy BT Infinity at up to 76Mb, you’ll generally get something very close to the maximum.
 No more ‘up to 24Mb’ connections running at under 10Mb.